 Big Tree / Feed Tree & Hollow Audit

 Climbing and documenting the Big Trees and scoping the natural available hollow habitat for Large Forest Owls, Glossy Black Cockatoos and Gliders.

 Feed Tree Audit

-Documenting Allocasuarina feed trees for Glossy Black Cockatoos across the Byron Shire
+Documenting Allocasuarina and Casuarina feed trees for Glossy Black Cockatoos across the Northern Rivers, NSW.

 Informed by the Big Tree Audit's scan of hollows, the Hunk-of-Trunk nest boxes replicate the most ideal natural hollows for a range of threatened species.

 ✓ Large-scale and rapid response deployment of habitat for regenerating and fire-impacted natural landscapes

 ✓ Establishing safe and relevant places for wildlife to shelter, hunt, forage and reproduce and to build biodiversity across natural, agricultural, peri-urban and urban environments